 The bottom line?
 Rewiring your brain is not something that can happen overnight.
 It takes time.
 In my experience, it can take a minimum of three months to see progress.
 This is why most weight loss solutions you see marketed that are a “quick fix” may give you results in the short term, but you’ll end up gaining this weight back because you still haven’t re-learned how to eat properly and control your hunger.
 Once you can follow these eating principles, improve your relationship with food and control your hunger hormones by mastering these domains, you can start to see significant, sustainable weight loss.

-If you want to learn how to do exactly that, book some time with me in my virtual program HERE.
+If you want to learn how to do exactly that, book some time with me to learn more about my virtual program.